mikkoim/dnaimg-ood/README.md

 # dnaimg

-This is the repository for the paper
+This is the repository for the paper "_Improving Taxonomic Image-based Out-of-distribution Detection With DNA Barcodes_"

 # Dataset